EvilPerfectionist/DeepLearningProject/README.md

 In the previous section, I mentioned that all the saved images will be named as `raw_image_videoname_number.png` and each image has a unique number.
 We can extract this number from its name and treat this number as the identity of the image.

 The DataLoader will load a batch of elements in the datasets according to the `batch_size` parameter during the training phase.

+### Initialize Networks

+You can choose to train your networks in three different ways.
+* Train a basic generative adversarial network(GAN) for colorization.
+If you want this option, please set the parameters `use_memory` as `False`, `use_feat_integrator` as `False`, `gen_norm` as `batch` and `dis_norm` as `None`.
+* Train a GAN with memory but without feature_integrator for colorization.
+If you want this option, please set the parameters `use_memory` as `True`, `use_feat_integrator` as `False`, `gen_norm` as `adain` and `dis_norm` as `adain`.
+* Train a GAN with memory and feature integrator for colorization.
+If you want this option, please set the parameters `use_memory` as `True`, `use_feat_integrator` as `True`, `gen_norm` as `adain` and `dis_norm` as `adain`.

+The first option allows you to train a vanilla GAN for colorization.
+Setting `gen_norm` as `batch` makes each convolutional layer of the generator followed by a batch normalization layer.

+The second option allows you to train a GAN with a memory, which is the official version presented in the paper.
+Setting `gen_norm` as `adain` makes each convolutional layer of the generator followed by a adaptive instance normalization(AdaIn) layer, which is used for style transfer.
+During training phase, the parameters of AdaIn layers are set by color features from the ground truth images.
+During test phase, parameters of AdaIn layers are set by color features from the top-1 memory.

+The third option allows you to train a GAN with a memory and a feature integrator.
+During training phase, the parameters of AdaIn layers are set by color features from the ground truth images and the feature integrator learns the weights to combine top-1, top-2 and top-3 memory so that the combined feature is as close to ground truth feature as possible.
+During test phase, parameters of AdaIn layers are set by color features from the combination of top-1, top-2 and top-3 memory on the basis of learned weights of the feature integrator.

+***Note:*** All the source code of the networks(generator, discriminator, memory_network, feature integrator) can be found in `networks.py`.
+The generator follows a U-Net architecture.
+You can customize your network by adding and removing layers.
+Also, you can use your own generator and discriminator.